-The richest athletes in the world have more than just agility and speed — some of them also possess the business savvy to earn and maintain the highest net worths in the sports industry.
-In fact, the richest athletes don’t make all their money on the field or the court — on the contrary, a huge portion of their income comes from endorsements, investments, business ventures and more.
+The richest athletes don’t make all their money on the field or the court — on the contrary, a huge portion of their income comes from endorsements, investments, business ventures and more.

-From basketball legends and golf greats to soccer stars and professional boxers, click through to learn about the richest athletes of all time.
+From basketball legends and golf greats to soccer stars and professional boxers, click through to learn about the wealthiest athletes in history.

 12. Ayrton Senna Net Worth: $400 Million

-Boasting a $400 million net worth, the late Brazilian racecar driver Ayrton Senna is arguably one of the best Formula One drivers of all time.
+Boasting a $400 million net worth, the late Brazilian racecar driver Ayrton Senna is still considered one of the best Formula One drivers of all time.
 During his career, Senna won three world titles, 41 races and 65 pole positions.

 More Famous Drivers: Dale Earnhardt Jr. and the Highest-Paid NASCAR Drivers